learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 Once we've done all that, the code defining our return value is much easier to
 read: it no longer includes a jumble of mathematical, comparison, and ternary expressions.
-Furthermore, by using meangingful variable names, we've made it clear what the final message will consist of:
+Furthermore, by using meaningful variable names, we've made it clear what the final message will consist of:

 <iframe height="400px" width="100%" src="https://repl.it/@LizBurton/BitterTeemingAbandonware?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>